-Did you catch the Nationals’ game?
-Me neither, but I read about their heroic comeback in the 10th inning to eliminate the Dodgers and advance.
+I recently read about the Nationals heroic comeback in the 10th inning of a playoff game to eliminate the Dodgers and advance to the National League Championship.
 Sports are so often about two things: the power of narrative and momentum.

 “For the fans who showed up through all those miserable days that we had early: Hey, thank you, appreciate it,” Martinez said after the win.
 “And, yeah, we’re playing for a National League championship.
 A lot of fun.”

 In this case, the Nationals had both.

 (And they had fun.
 Don’t forget fun.
 Please don’t forget fun.)